 As a philosophy major in college, I became fascinated with the mind’s sense of self and its relationship with the fleeting, beguiling material world.
 Philosophical writings often describe this state of mind as isolating in a daunting world.
 I myself have dealt with these feelings at one time or another, and while I was in college I began to illustrate them in my sculpture and continue to do so.

-On the surface, I want my sculpture to be poetically serene and tranquil but also have an underlying, disconcerting subject matter.
+On the surface, I want my sculpture to be poetically serene and tranquil but to also have an underlying, disconcerting subject matter.
 To convey this ambiguity, I use space, volume and a deceptive sense of scale.
 The existential feel I want communicated comes from establishing a vast, enigmatic space that expands from the sculpture.
-This space gives the simple geometrical monoliths that are often in my work the illusion of being alone and alive amid a surreal, elegant backdrop.
+This space gives the simple geometrical monoliths that are often in my work the illusion of being alone and alive amid a surreal, elegant backdrop.” — PP

 Paul Pavia was born in 1971 in New York City, where he grew up immersed in the art world.
-His father, Philip Pavia, was a sculptor in the Abstract Expressionist movement and his mother, Natalie Edgar, was a painter and art critic for Art News.
+His grandfather was a painter, his father, Philip Pavia, was a sculptor in the Abstract Expressionist movement, and his mother, Natalie Edgar, was a painter and art critic for Art News.

 From 1986 to 1998, Pavia spent the summers studying the classical techniques in stone carving and bronze casting in Pietrasanta, Italy, a center for sculpture in Europe.
-In 1993 he enrolled in Binghamton University, where he majored in Philosophy and Studio Art.
-After college, concentrating on sculpture full time, he had his first one man show of work in welded steel at the Millennium Gallery in East Hampton, New York.
+He majored in Philosophy and Studio Art at Binghamton University, after which he concentrated on sculpture full time and had his first one-man show of work in welded steel at the Millennium Gallery in East Hampton, New York.

-Several years later he began welding in bronze, as well as incorporating other materials into his work: primarily marble, wood and stainless steel.
-From early on, Pavia has been drawn to ideas of the existentialist movement—the concepts and feelings of which he interprets and expresses in his sculpture.
+Several years later Pavia began welding in bronze, as well as incorporating other materials into his work: primarily marble, wood and stainless steel.

-Pavia’s work has been exhibited widely, including at Ashawagh Hall, Amagansett, NY; Butler Fine Arts, the Millennium Gallery, and Solar, in East Hampton, NY; the Sculpture Center, the American Academy, The Annex, 2nd Street Gallery, Phoenix Gallery, White Box Gallery, and Side Show Gallery in New York, NY; and the St. Agostino Museum, Pietrasanta, Italy.
+Pavia’s work has been exhibited widely, including at Ashawagh Hall, Amagansett, NY; Butler Fine Arts, the Millennium Gallery, folioeast, and Solar, East Hampton, NY; the Sculpture Center, the American Academy, The Annex, 2nd Street Gallery, Phoenix Gallery, White Box Gallery and Side Show Gallery in New York, NY; and the St. Agostino Museum, Pietrasanta, Italy.,